nivekcode/primeNG-advanced-growl/README.md

 ## What is the AdvGrowlModule offering?
 - The AdvGrowlModule provides you the sticky feature with a unique lifetime for each message.
 The specified lifetime is unique for each message.
 The growl message will only disappear after the given time has elapsed or you pressed the cancel button on the growl message.
+Primeng advanced growl also allows you to specify different lifetimes for each created message.
 - The PrimeNGAdvancedGrowl module provides you a messageservice.
 With the help of this service you have a central way to create growl messages.